-Graduate work leading to advanced degrees lies chiefly in the following fields: structural engineering and structural dynamics; earthquake engineering; applied mechanics; geotechnical engineering; aerospace structures; and environmental engineering (see also environmental science and engineering).
-In the past few years, graduate students and members of the faculty have pursued a variety of research programs, including the analysis of structures subjected to earthquakes and other dynamic loadings; optimal performance-based structural design; system identification and control of structures; structural health monitoring; the use of finite element methods for structural analysis; seismic risk and structural reliability; earthquake early warning systems; mechanics of soil and other granular materials; and mechanics of space structures.
+Graduate work leading to advanced degrees lies chiefly in the following fields: structural engineering and structural dynamics: earthquake engineering; applied mechanics; geotechnical engineering; aerospace structures; and environmental engineering (see also environmental science and engineering).
+In the past few years, graduate students and members of the faculty have pursued a variety of research programs, including the analysis of structures subjected to earthquakes and other dynamic loadings; optimal performance-based structural design; system identification and control of structures: structural health monitoring: the use of finite element methods for structural analysis: seismic risk and structural reliability; earthquake early warning systems; mechanics of soil and other granular materials; and mechanics of space structures.
 Students whose interests are in environmental problems may enroll for graduate degrees in either civil engineering or environmental science and engineering.

-Civil engineering activities are housed in two buildings: the Gates-Thomas Laboratoryand the W. M. Keck Engineering Laboratories..
+Civil engineering activities are housed in two buildings: the Gates-Thomas Laboratory, which contains the earthquake engineering research laboratory and the vibration laboratory; and the W. M. Keck Engineering Laboratories, which contains the environmental science and engineering laboratories.
 Excellent computing facilities are available through the campus computing network and in the specialized computing centers of various research groups.
 Seismic instrumentation networks include the Southern California Seismic Network and the Community Seismic Network.